pinacai/PINAC_Workspace/README.md

 - [VSCode](https://code.visualstudio.com/) + [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) + [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)

-### Setup the App
+### Setup the backend

 1. Clone the Repository
     ```bash
     git clone https://github.com/pinacai/PINAC_Workspace.git && cd PINAC_Workspace
     ```

-2. Install Node dependencies
+2. create virtualenv and activate it
     ```bash
+    python -m venv env && source env/bin/activate
+    ```

+3. install the Python dependencies with
+    ```bash
+    pip install -r requirements.txt
+    ```

+### Install the App

+1. Install Node dependencies
+    ```bash
     npm install
     ```

-3. Start the App
+2. Start the App
     ```bash
     npm run dev
     ```
+> **NOTICE**: Currently you have to give both OPENAI & GEMINI API otherwise the server will go through an error, if you have one key, put the other one randomly anything, but don't select that Model to use.

+> **Remember**: Always activate the Python virtual env with the command `source env/bin/activate` before starting the app with the command `npm run dev`.
+Otherwise, the server will not start.

 ## 🎉 Contributing